Gilly Flaherty: Club career

-Millwall Lionesses

 Flaherty started playing football with her father as a nine-year-old.
 She joined her first club, Millwall Lionesses, where she played for the youth teams until the age of thirteen.

 Arsenal Ladies

-Flaherty joined Arsenal following a successful trial with the club in 2003, she was part of its youth programme, playing for the Under-14s team.
-Flaherty worked her way through the club, coming off the bench to make her senior debut in October 2006 against Birmingham City, in a League Cup match, when only 15 years old.
+Flaherty joined Arsenal Ladies, following a successful trial with the club in 2003.
+She was part of its youth programme, playing for the Under-14s team.
+Flaherty worked her way through the club, coming off the bench to make her senior debut in October 2006 against Birmingham City, in a Premier League Cup match, when only 15 years old.

 Flaherty was part of the Arsenal squad that won a quadruple in the 2006–07 season; comprising the UEFA Women's Cup, FA Women's National Premier League, FA Women's Cup and the FA Women's Premier League Cup.
 She was part of the Arsenal squad that made history by being the first team outside Germany or Scandinavia to win the UEFA Women's Cup.
 She was also in the team that won the 2006–07 season London County FA Women's Cup.

-In April 2011, Flaherty scored the first goal of the FA WSL season – the winner in an away match at Chelsea, in front of 2,510 supporters.
+In April 2011, Flaherty scored the first ever goal in the FA WSL – the winner in an away match at Chelsea, in front of 2,510 supporters.

 Chelsea Ladies

-In January 2014, Chelsea announced the double transfer of Flaherty and Katie Chapman from Arsenal.
+In January 2014, Chelsea Ladies announced the double transfer of Flaherty and Katie Chapman from Arsenal.
 The move reunited both players with coach Emma Hayes, who previously worked at Arsenal.
 Hayes said of Flaherty: "Gilly is the best uncapped player in the country.
 She will become a bedrock for club and country as she has all the hallmarks of a top class player."
 Flaherty's first season with the team ended in disappointment, as they lost the league title to Liverpool on the final day of the campaign.
-2015 proved much more successful, yielding the club's first ever major trophy – won at Wembley Stadium in the 2015 FA Women's Cup Final.
-In October 2015 Chelsea's 4–0 win over Sunderland secured the FA WSL title and a League and Cup "double".
+2015 proved much more successful, yielding the club's first ever major trophy – won at Wembley Stadium in the 2015 FA Women's Cup final.
+In October 2015, Chelsea's 4–0 win over Sunderland secured the FA WSL title and a League and Cup "double".

 West Ham United Ladies

-In June 2018, Flaherty joined West Ham United Ladies, who had successfully applied to join the WSL for the 2018–19 season.
+In June 2018, Flaherty joined West Ham United Ladies, who had successfully applied to join the FA WSL for the 2018–19 season.
 She followed former Chelsea teammates Rebecca Spencer and Claire Rafferty, both of whom had moved to the east London club during the close-season.

 Liverpool Women

 In July 2022, Flaherty signed for Liverpool Women.
-On January 12, 2023 Flaherty announced her retirement from football citing family reasons following the passing of her father in late 2022.
+On 12 January 2023, Flaherty announced her retirement from football citing family reasons, following the death of her father in late 2022.